Bloomberg-Beta/Manual/Manual.md

 ## How we support our companies

 We aspire to be the most useful investors per minute spent with us.
+We want our founders to feel they would want to work with us even if we weren't investors offering them money.
+(Though, for us to be willing to advise, we'd need the same level of conviction that we have when we're willing to invest.)

 We want to work with startups the way they work, not the way that big companies or traditional investors work.
 We prefer to take the formality out of the investor-founder relationship.
 Instead of requesting board seats and scheduling formulaic calls, we share with founders and encourage them to reach out to us when we can help.
 Consider us “on speed dial.”
 We try to cut waste out of the process; starting a company is hard enough.